tastanlab/SUMOnet-Backend/README.md

 To install all of the dependencies, write the following line to the terminal: `pip install django djangorestframework numpy pandas scikit-learn joblib tensorflow keras requests biopython loguru sumonet`

+## Starting the server

+To start the server, make sure that your are in the same directory with `manage.py` file.
+After that, write the following line to the terminal: `python manage.py runserver`.

+[!important]
+After starting the web server, there can be warnings about unapplied migrations.
+They are not important, you do not need to be distracted by that error.

+## Database

+This project does not contain any database connection.

 ## Routes

 We prepared different routes for different kind of inputs.

 1. UniprotID Prediction

    - For this functionality, use http://127.0.0.1:8000/uniprot-prediction/.
-This route needs Request Body which consists of uniprot_id(required, string) and lysine_position(required, integer).
+This route needs Request Body which consists of uniprot_id(required, string) and lysine_position(not required, integer).

+   - If you do not write lysine position, it will give all the possible lysine positions.

    - Example: